Workiva/over_react/doc/flux_to_redux.md

 1. __Refactor componentry to not longer be a `FluxUiComponent` and instead be a connected `UiComponent2`.__ In terms of moving away from Flux, the simplest case is that props and prop calls need to be updated.
 Props will need to be added to make room for the ones consumed by the Redux component, and any `props.actions` calls need to be updated to `props.dispatch` (unless you're using `mapDispatchToProps`).

 ## An Advanced Example
 In the case a Flux app has a complex store architecture that involves multiple stores, whether they by nested under one store or be completely separate, the transition process has a few additional catches.
-This section goes over transitioning from an architecture with multiple stores, and the example code can be found in the [Advanced Example]( ../web/flux_to_redux/advanced/readme.md).

 This section builds on the [simple example](#a-simple-example), so ensure that section makes sense conceptually before looking at multiple stores.

 ### An Adanced Flux App
 For this app, here are the different elements:
 - __The Flux Store Classes:__ we have a Flux store called `RandomColorStore` that is responsible for diplaying a random background color.
 Unlike the simple example, this store has a few different levels.
 Within `RandomColorStore`, there's another store called `midLevelStore` (typed as the class `MidLevelStore`).
 The `MidLevelStore` class has a field called `lowLevelStore` (typed as the class `LowLevelStore`).
 So `RandomColorStore` is three different stores.
-Additionally, there is another store class called `AnotherRandomColorStore`.
+Additionally, there is another store class called `AnotherColorStore`.
 This class is entirely separate from `RandomColorStore`.

     Despite there being four stores, all of them have the same job: handle a single random color property.
 Therefore, they are all nearly identical objects.
 Naturally in the real world they would likely be drastically different, but for simplicity sake and keeping the focus on the big picture they are all left the same.

 - __The Actions Class:__ the action class (`RandomColorActions`) has a different action to trigger a background color update in every store.
 Consequently, there are four actions.
 - __The Action Object:__ we create an object `randomColorActions` that is an intantiated instance of `RandomColorActions`.
-- __The Store Objects:__ We'll instantiate two store objects: `bigStore` and `littleStore`. `bigStore` will be an instance of `RandomColorStore` and `littleStore` will be of `AnotherRandomColorStore`.
+- __The Store Objects:__ We'll instantiate two store objects: `bigStore` and `littleStore`. `bigStore` will be an instance of `RandomColorStore` and `littleStore` will be of `AnotherColorStore`.
 Both objects take in the same instance of `randomColorActions`.
 - __The UI:__ The only component is a `BigBlock` component that receives `randomColorActions`, `bigStore`, and `littleStore` as props.
 Updates are triggered by using the action prop.
 Naturally now state is accessed via:
     - props.bigStore.state
     - props.bigStore.midLevelStore.state
     - props.bigStore.midLevelStore.lowLevelStore.state
-    - props.littleStore.state
+    - props.littlebig_Store.state

     Our `BigBlock` component renders three `SmallBlock` components.
 Each one connects to a different store's state, with the remaining background color being tied to `BigBlock` itself. `BigBlock` also has four buttons - one connected to each action that changes the background color property of one of the stores (and thereby updating the component background color).